Embracing Permaculture Guatemala: The Influence & Impact

 Spiritual Connection

-Five people are working together in the garden with their hands in the dirt as they build a garden.
+Five people are working together in the garden with their hands in the dirt as they build a garden for permaculture Guatemala.

 Photo Credit: Granja Tz’ikin